AzariyasMekonen/owen/README.md

 # ArchAgent

-An agentic AI assistant system for software architecture engineering and design.
+An agentic AI assistant system for software architecture engineering and system design.

 ## Features
 - **Repo Scanning**: Automatically analyze existing repositories to extract architecture, schemas, and routes using AST parsing.